MohammedBadra/Random-Task-planner/README.md

 2. Use the Task template.csv to fill in your tasks and then rename it in this format: "xxYyy", where "xx" is the day's date in numbers and "Yyy" are first three letters of the *month's literal name.
 Note that the first letter in "Yyy" is capitalized.

-*December is currently hardcoded into planner.
+*December is currently hardcoded into the planner.